stadust/demonlist-guidelines/220_eligibility/200_bugfixes.md

 ## Illegal Bug Fixes

 Be aware of the differences between bugs and general inconsistencies!
-Using illegal bugfixes will cause your record to be rejected.
+Using illegal bug fixes will cause your record to be rejected.

 Submitting an illegal bug fix alone is not grounds for a player ban; however, repeatedly submitting prohibited bug fixes prior to clearing them with the team *may result in a player ban*.